 Check date and packaging: Try to look for a harvest date on the container of less than 18 months.
 Buy olive oil in an opaque bottle, dark glass or metal container.

 Healthiest oils: Almost everyone (including the FDA) agrees that olive oils are the healthiest oils to use for cooking and, in fact, healthy for you.

 Beware of false claims: All olive oils, however, are not created equal.
-Apparently over 70% of olive oils sold in US markets are fake i.e. they have been cut/mixed with other oils so we are often paying higher prices for lower quality oils.
+Some estimate that 70% of olive oils sold in US markets are fake i.e. they have been cut/mixed with other oils so we are often paying higher prices for lower quality oils.
 Also, “light” olive oil does not mean lower calories.

 Coconut oil hype: Some oils like coconut oil have been over-hyped for health benefits.
 There is little evidence to support the health claims of coconut oil.